pbmacsodak/Ox-U/README.md

 -   Grow to love God -- heart soul mind

-OxU Culture
+ICA Culture
 ===========

--   **Intense prayer and warring for the kingdom**

-    -   This is a constant teaching. always prioroty, and applied daily
+-   **Intense prayer and warring for the kingdom** --  This is the constant teaching. always a prioroty, and applied daily

     -   Prayer -- daily personal prayer time, frequent corporate prayer gatherings as well as praying on the streets for all peoples
     -   Frequent times of corporate warring for children, families,